 - (38) Special consideration may be applied across a range of subjects for a student who has been affected by illness or other unexpected cause that has adversely affected their capacity to undertake, prepare for or complete any component of an assessment task including: - a.
 Examinations. - b.
 Presentation and performance assessments scheduled at specific times and dates. - c.
-Extensions to due date of assessment beyond ten (10) working days. - (39) A student is encouraged to speak with their lecturer to determine if a special consideration application is the most suitable option. - (40) A student applies for special consideration by completing and submitting a Special Consideration (HE) Form along with supporting documentation to the Course Administrator/ any time during the semester and up to five (5) working days after the assessment due date.

-Special consideration criteria and supporting documentation include:
+Extensions to due date of assessment beyond ten (10) working days. - (39) A student is encouraged to speak with their lecturer and/or Subject Coordinator to determine if a special consideration application is the most suitable option. - (40) A student applies for special consideration by completing and submitting a Special Consideration (HE) Form along with supporting documentation to the Course Administrator/Academic Services Officer any time during the semester and up to five (5) working days after the first relevant assessment due date. - (41) Special consideration criteria and supporting documentation include: - a.

-- a.
 Medical certificate, medical impact statement completed by a registered medical/health practitioner (e.g. doctor, psychologist, counsellor), or relevant supporting documentation from Student Counsellor or Student Equity and Access Service for bereavement, accident or illness. - b.
 Relevant supporting documentation from a Student Counsellor, landlord, financial institution, government agency or other source due to disruption of living arrangements, financial or family circumstances. - c.
 Relevant supporting documentation from a Student Counsellor, employer, Centrelink or other government agency for substantial changes to employment, changes in arrangements by Centrelink or other government agency. - d.
-Relevant supporting documentation from a cultural or faith leader explaining how the obligatory cultural or religious commitment will prevent the student from attempting or completing the assessment task. - (41) The Head of Program reviews the application in consultation with the Lecturer and provides an outcome response in writing to the student within five (5) working days of receiving the completed application and all supporting documentation. - (42) The outcome will be one of the following: - a.
-An extension to complete the work beyond ten (10) working days with a maximum extension in exceptional circumstances permitted up to the end of the examination period. - b.
-Equivalent special assessment task. - c.
-Deferred examination. - d.
-Removal of academic penalty due to late withdrawal of a subject. - (43) The Course Administrator/Academic Services Officer maintains a register of special consideration requests and decisions for reporting to the Examinations and Integrity Committee.
+Relevant supporting documentation from a cultural or faith leader explaining how the obligatory cultural or religious commitment will prevent the student from attempting or completing the assessment task. - (42) The Head of Program reviews the application in consultation with the Subject Coordinator and provides an outcome response in writing to the student within five (5) working days of receiving the completed application and all supporting documentation. - (43) The outcome will be one of the following: - a.
+An extension to complete the work beyond two weeks; - b.
+An equivalent special assessment task; - c.
+Deferred examination: - d.
+Removal of academic penalty due to late withdrawal from a subject. - (44) The Course Administrator/Academic Services Officer maintains a register of special consideration requests and decisions for reporting to the Results and Integrity Committee.

-Examination and Invigilation Examination Timetable Preparation
+Examination and Invigilation

+Examination Timetable Preparation

-- (44) The Directorate Administrator HE in collaboration with the course administrators will collate examination requirements for each subject including specific examination instructions, student numbers, duration, venues, dates and times within the first three (3) weeks of semester and commencing preparation of the draft examination timetable. - (45) The Directorate Administrator HE in consultation with Course Administrators/Academic Course Officer and MP Coordinator Timetabling, Facilities and Assets to ensure suitable examination venues and security (for afterhours examinations) are booked. - (46) The draft examination timetable is distributed six weeks prior to the examination period via email to staff and students to assist with identifying clashes and/or other issues that require resolution. - (47) Staff and students are required to report examination clashes and any other issues that require resolution to the Course Administrator within two (2) weeks of draft timetable distribution. - (48) The Head of Program reviews and approves the final examination timetable for publication four (4) weeks prior to the commencement of the examination period. - (49) The Directorate Administrator HE is responsible for scheduling the invigilated examination dates, publishing the examination timetable. - (50) The subject coordinator is responsible for ensuring published examination dates are in the learning management system, and advises students accordingly.
+- (45) The Directorate Administrator HE in collaboration with the course administrators will collate examination requirements for each subject including specific examination instructions, student numbers, duration, venues, dates and times within the first three (3) weeks of semester and commencing preparation of the draft examination timetable. - (46) The Directorate Administrator HE in consultation with Course Administrators/Academic Services Officer and MP Coordinator Timetabling, Facilities and Assets to ensure suitable examination venues and security (for after hours examinations) are booked. - (47) The draft examination timetable is distributed six weeks prior to the examination period via email to staff and students to assist with identifying clashes and/or other issues that require resolution. - (48) Staff and students are required to report examination clashes and any other issues that require resolution to the Course Administrator within two (2) weeks of draft timetable distribution. - (49) The Head of Program reviews and approves the final examination timetable for publication four (4) weeks prior to the commencement of the examination period. - (50) The Directorate Administrator HE is responsible for scheduling the invigilated examination dates and publishing the examination timetable. - (51) The Subject Coordinator is responsible for ensuring published examination dates are in the learning management system, and advises students accordingly.